Azure/Metrics-Advisor-for-Equipment.github.io/docs/12-API How-to Guide.md

 | `createdTime` | The UTC time at which the model was created. | timestamp |

 ### 4.4 FAQ and best practices
-- **How to estimate which model is best to use according to training loss and validation loss?**
+**Q：How to estimate which model is best to use according to training loss and validation loss?**

-  - Generally speaking, it's hard to decide which model is the best without a labeled dataset.
+A: Generally speaking, it's hard to decide which model is the best without a labeled dataset.
 However, we can leverage the training and validation losses to have a rough estimation and discard those bad models.

 - First, check whether training losses converge.
 Divergent losses often indicate poor quality of the model.
 - Second, loss values may help identify whether underfitting or overfitting occurs.
 Models that are underfitting or overfitting may not have desired performance.
 - Third, although the definition of the loss function doesn't reflect the detection performance directly, loss values may be an auxiliary tool to estimate model quality.
 Low loss value is a necessary condition for a good model, thus we may discard models with high loss values.

 ### 4.5 Related APIs you may need
 - `[PUT] /multivariate/models/{modelName}`: **Create** and train a model.